slmgc/react-isomorphic-immutable/README.md

 ==========================

-An isomorphic example with React 0.14, React Router 1.0, ES6/ES7, Browserify, PureRenderMixin, CSS live reloading, cancelable async actions, server-side rendering with data prefetching and immutable state with Baobab.
+An isomorphic example with React 0.14, React Router 1.0, ES6/ES7, Browserify, PureRenderMixin, CSS live reloading, cancellable async actions, server-side rendering with data prefetching and immutable state with Baobab.
 It has a simple JSON REST API using LokiJS as a database, so you could play with it without much fuss.
 The database can be changed to a more production-ready one, like MongoDB,